 OPEN CALL FOR PROPOSALS FOR THE CAST RESEARCHER IN RESIDENCE PROGRAM

-The position is a 4-month appointment* in the Faculty of Architecture, beginning in either September 2018 and extending to the end December (FALL) or in January 2019 and extending to the end of April.
-(Winter)
+The position is a 4-month appointment* in the Faculty of Architecture, beginning in either September and extending to the end December (Fall Term) or in January and extending to the end of April.
+(Winter Term)

 The appointment allows for the Researcher in Residence to offer public lectures, participatory workshops (open to all students and faculty alike), and have full access to the facilities and work spaces at C.A.S.T., our FabLab, woodworking and metalworking shops.

 The candidate would also have the opportunity to showcase their work at Faculty’s Exhibitions and publications, exposing their research work to many local industry professionals, faculties and the general public.